sinamalakouti/sinamalakouti.github.io/_pages/about.md

 -  **[Summer'22]** Joined Apple as a Computer Vision Intern in Cupertino, CA.

 ## Prior and Current Experiences
-Before starting my PhD at Upitt, Sina defended my BSc in Software Engineering with a focus on Artificial Intelligence.
-During my BSc, Sina was an intern at Shahid Rajaei Hospital & Research Center under the supervision of [Dr. Mehrdad Oveisi](https://www.cs.ubc.ca/people/mehrdad-oveisi) and as an Undergraduate research intern at Johannes Gutenberg University, Mainz, Germany, supervised by [Prof. Stefan Kramer](https://www.datamining.informatik.uni-mainz.de/stefan-kramer/) and [Dr. Zahra Ahmadi](https://scholar.google.com/citations?user=QdQRYyAAAAAJ&hl=en) in the Summer of 2018.
-During his PhD, Sina spend three summers at Apple, eBay, and Amazon as an intern.
+Before starting his PhD at Upitt, Sina defended his BSc in Software Engineering, focusing on Artificial Intelligence.
+During his BSc, Sina was an intern at Shahid Rajaei Hospital & Research Center under the supervision of [Dr. Mehrdad Oveisi](https://www.cs.ubc.ca/people/mehrdad-oveisi) and an undergraduate research intern at Johannes Gutenberg University, Mainz, Germany, supervised by [Prof. Stefan Kramer](https://www.datamining.informatik.uni-mainz.de/stefan-kramer/) and [Dr. Zahra Ahmadi](https://scholar.google.com/citations?user=QdQRYyAAAAAJ&hl=en) in the Summer of 2018.
+During his PhD, Sina spent three summers at Apple, eBay, and Amazon as research intern.